Also known as: hands-behind-head squat, hands behind head squat, arms-behind-head squat, bodyweight hands behind head squat

 What is Prisoner Squat?

-Prisoner Squat is an easy bodyweight squat variation performed with hands behind the head that strengthens the quadriceps, glutes, hamstrings and calves.
-It improves lower-body strength, posture and hip mobility.
-Suitable for beginners, focus on chest up, knees tracking toes, and controlled depth to maintain safe form.
+Prisoner Squat is a bodyweight squat variation performed with hands behind the head that targets quadriceps, glutes, hamstrings and calves.
+It is an easy-level exercise ideal for beginners to develop squat mechanics, core stability and hip mobility.
+Focus on an upright chest and controlled depth to protect the knees.

 How to Do Prisoner Squat

-- Setup stance: Stand feet slightly wider than hip-width, toes pointing forward, hands behind your head with elbows back and chest lifted to protect the spine.
+- Set stance: Stand with feet slightly wider than hip-width, toes pointing forward and hands placed behind the head.
+Keep elbows back and chest lifted.

 Muscle Groups